Updated on March 14th, 2025

 What attracts baby stink bugs?

-- Gardens, orchards and fields: An abundance of plant material makes these areas ideal for feeding.
+- Gardens, orchards and fields – Offer abundant plant material for feeding

 Note: While stink bugs may seek shelter indoors during the fall, they do not reproduce inside or cause structural damage.